pritesh-shrivastava/learn-you-a-haskell-solutions/README.md

 The Haskell code and problems from the book can be tried on an Online [REPL](https://tryhaskell.org/) or a local Haskell installation (stack recommended).

+Online iHaskell notebook is available at [Binder](https://mybinder.org/v2/gh/gibiansky/IHaskell/master) but it can crash sometimes while building.

 ## Useful commands

 You can start an interpreter using the command `stack ghci`